jckuri/SFND_3D_Object_Tracking/README.md

 # FP.5 Performance Evaluation 1

+Here are good results with the best combination of detector and descriptor:
+AKAZE as detector and BRIEF as descriptor.
+As you can see both the TTC LIDAR and the TTC CAMERA are similar.

+![images/Final_Results_TTC.png](images/Final_Results_TTC.png)

+Moreover, the object detection algorithm works well:

+![images/Object_classification.png](images/Object_classification.png)

-Find examples where the TTC estimate of the Lidar sensor does not seem plausible.
+**TASK:** Find examples where the TTC estimate of the Lidar sensor does not seem plausible.
 Describe your observations and provide a sound argumentation why you think this happened.
 Several examples (2-3) have been identified and described in detail.
-The assertion that the TTC is off has been based on manually estimating the distance to the rear of the preceding vehicle from a top view perspective of the Lidar points.

-![images/Final_Results_TTC.png](images/Final_Results_TTC.png)

-![images/Object_classification.png](images/Object_classification.png)

 **TTC of LIDAR**